abhra0897/MSP430-CC1101-Energia-Library/README.md

 #### Note
 This repository is a fork of Josiah Hester's (Jhester) CC1101 Library for MSP430 on Energia framework.
 Intially the library only supported the FRAM series MSP430 launchpads: EXP-MSP430FR5739, MSP430FR5969, and MSP430FR6989.
 Unfortunately it didn't support EXP-MSP430G2 Launchpad that incorporates MSP430G2553 MCU.
 So, here I have added support to MSP430G2553 MCU  by modifying the pins.h file.
+It should also work with any MSP430G2x53 and MSP430G2x13 MCU.
+( Maybe it will work with MSP430G2452 too? )

 ##### Credit
 Credit for the core library goes to Josiah Hester (jhester) https://github.com/jhester